scalessec/Toast-Swift/README.markdown

 // or perhaps you want to use this style for all toasts going forward?
-// just set the shared style and there's no need to provide the style again ToastManager.shared.style = style
+// just set the shared style and there's no need to provide the style again ToastManager.shared.style = style self.view.makeToast("This is a piece of toast") // now uses the shared style

 // toggle "tap to dismiss" functionality ToastManager.shared.tapToDismissEnabled = true